tomgxz/Kraken/REPORT.md

   This solution will be a web-based, multi-user program where the user uses a grid-based, drag-and-drop system using pre-defined template elements that they can customise.
 There will be a tutorial for creating a site to help new users understand the system.
 The user will be able to customise styles for their site, organise pages, access a library of pre-defined templates for widgets such as text, buttons, or links, and control the styling of each element in their pages.

   The aim is to have an easy learning curve and a low entry bar for understanding so that anybody can use it.
-Ease of use is also key - the cognitive load on the user should be low enough that it allows them to focus on designing the website due to
+Ease of use is also crucial - the cognitive load on the user should be low enough that it allows them to focus on designing the website due to

 <br><br>